-Part 2 of the proposed regulation relates primarily with the waste levy framework and Part 3 relates to record keeping, measurement and monitoring at scheduled waste facilities.
-Schedule 4 contains amendments required to give effect to the proposed new levy system.
+Part 2 of the proposed regulation relates primarily to the waste levy framework and Part 3 relates to record keeping, measurement and monitoring at scheduled waste facilities.
+The associated Protection of the Environment Operations (Waste) Amendment (Contributions) Regulation 2014 contains amendments required to give effect to the proposed new levy system.

 Key changes to the waste regulation and the Act relating to these Parts are detailed below and include amendments to the waste levy framework and lowering of licensing thresholds for scheduled waste facilities.